 What is traditional Alfredo sauce made of?

-Alfredo sauce is a very cream and rich white sauce.
+Alfredo sauce is a very creamy and rich white sauce.
 Traditional Alfredo sauces are made with heavy cream, salt, pepper, garlic, and sometimes milk.

 Are lobster tails cheaper than a whole lobster?

 Lobster and lobster tails are both pricey.
 You will find that buying just the tails is a bit less expensive than an entire lobster depending on where you shop.
-But remember, you can also use frozen or canned lobster for this recipe.
-Find which method works best for you.
+But remember, you can also use frozen or canned lobster for this recipe for a more budget friendly alternative.

 - fettuccine pasta as desired